vinisaveg/milkway/README.md

    <img src=".github/Banner.png" width="100%"/>
 </p>

-> A whole galaxy of flavour
+> The Intergalactic lab for milkshakes

 ## About :question:

-milkway is an open web app to share milkshake recipes, so if you have a recipe, you can share with the community.
+milkway is an open web app to share milkshake recipes.

-A well prepared milkshake can cheer anyone up, so grab some recipes and start drinking ;)
+In these hard times we are living in, a well prepared milkshake can cheer anyone up, so grab some recipes and start drinking.

 ## Techs :computer: